tohuel/tohuel.github.io/_pages/about.md

 What's new?
 ======

 - **January 25:** Published work on a high-frequency pricing algorithm with my old algorithmic pricing team.
-Please find the paper here [analogeansichten.de].
+Please find the paper here .
 - **October 24:** Published my photography portfolio.
-Feel free so have a look here analogeansichten.de[].
+Feel free so have a look [here] [analogeansichten.de].
 - **September 24:** Attending the CausalAi Conference in London.
 - **September 24:** Attending the annual Verein für Socialpolitik (VfS) Conference at TU Berlin.
 Presenting my paper on Human-Machine Interactions in Pricing.
 - **June 24:** Attending the ZEW Conference on ICT at University of Mannheim.
 Presenting my paper on Human-Machine Interactions in Pricing.